mrwizard82d1/complete-react-ztm/notes/complete-react-ztm/Lifecycle Method - componentDidMount().md

 	- When a component is **first** added to the DOM
 		- Then we want to request the **data** needed by that component
 		- That is, we must make an API request

+- Key take-away
+	- When we have a component
+		- That needs data from an external system
+		- In order to correctly render itself
+	- Then put that code inside of the
+		- `componentDidMount()` method

+- We will cover other lifecycle methods in other videos